dixitmanav/DSC180B_Website/index.md

 across San Diego County, categorized by the dominant type of business activity.
 These centers enable the aggregation of summary statistics and the generation of detailed data visualizations, assisting in the exploration of business-employee interactions within the re- gion.
-Our approach aligns with the objectives of the San Diego Association of Govern- ments (SANDAG), providing a foundational tool for urban planning and the development of public-facing documents that illustrate the economic landscape of San Diego County.
+Our approach aligns with the objectives of the San Diego Association of Governments (SANDAG), providing a foundational tool for urban planning and the development of public-facing documents that illustrate the economic landscape of San Diego County.

 <p align="center">